 In 1935, the PRCUA – under the leadership of President Joseph Kania – founded the first ethnic museum and archives in America, which has become a priceless treasury of artifacts from Poland and Polonia, known today as The Polish Museum of America.
 The Museum, housed on the third floor of the PRCUA headquarters, not only preserves the Polish past in America, but also promotes Polish culture through traveling exhibits, concerts, folk art workshops, etc.

 The PRCUA has continued to promote camaraderie among its members by sponsoring national sports tournaments, social events and youth programs, including 25 Polish language and dance schools in six states, where close to 2,000 children are taught Polish language, folk dances, songs, culture, history and traditions.
 It also sponsors teen programs, such as the annual Cinderella-Prince Charming Ball and the Michigan State Ball.
 The PRCUA has a over 140-year legacy of supporting charitable endeavors.
 During WW II, members sent food, medical supplies and ambulances to Polish refugees.
 During martial law in the 1980s, the PRCUA raised funds to purchase five ambulances that were sent to Poland.
-The organization continues to support charitable causes, such as its annual donations to Polish seminarians at the Orchard Lake Schools in Michigan.
+The organization continues to support charitable causes.

 The PRCUA is currently licensed to sell life insurance in 27 states.
 In addition to offering low-cost life insurance programs to its members, it also makes low-interest home mortgages, college loans and educational scholarships available to its members.